MicrosoftLearning/IC-001T00-Microsoft-Cloud-for-Healthcare/Instructions/Labs/Lab02_Azure Health Bot.md

 1. [] While in the **Enabled User** list, scroll to find your App user or use the **Search** bar.
 Double-click on the user or select the row and click **Edit**.

-    > [NOTE] Note: If you are in an official training, search for the Application User – MCH Application ID
+    > [!NOTE] Note: If you are in an official training, search for the Application User – MCH Application ID

     ![](./IMAGES/Lab02/L2P45.png)